omahs/imx-docs/docs/main/guides/link-sdk/link-events.md

 ## Link Event Types

-The Link SDK will dispatch events on the window obejct with type `imx-link-info` from time to time.
+The Link SDK will dispatch events on the window object with type `imx-link-info` from time to time.

 If this happens a Custom Event will be dispatched which will have the following shape: